CRAZE-C/Placement_Registration_Portal/README.md

 - [Contact](#contact)

 ## Project Overview
-The BIT Information Portal is a web application for students and administrators of Bannari Amman Institute of Technology.
-The portal allows users to log in, view dashboards, apply to companies, and view applications.
-It features distinct functionalities for both students and admins to ensure smooth and efficient interaction with the system.
+The BIT Information Portal is a web application for Bannari Amman Institute of Technology students and administrators.
+It allows users to log in, view dashboards, apply to companies, and view applications.
+The portal features distinct functionalities for both students and admins to ensure smooth and efficient interaction with the system.

 ## Features
 - **Login Page**: Users can log in using their email and name.